MicrosoftDocs/CortanaSkillsKit/docs/skills/design-principles.md

 These apply to developers of both enterprise and consumer skills.

 For more information on using both voice and text in your skill, see [Building hybrid user interfaces](./building-hybrid-user-interfaces.md).

-Cortana's persona has been carefully crafted.
-It's very important that you maintain her character when interacting with users.
-For information about maintaining her persona in your skill, see [Cortana's persona](./cortanas-persona.md).

 For performance design considerations, including Azure services, see [Performance guidelines](./performance-guidelines.md).